breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ```js
 const flu = (feelsLikeHitByTrain && !youWereHitByTrain) ? true : false;
 ```
 In this example the variable `flu` will only be true if `feelsLikeHitByTrain==true` and `youWereHitByTrain==false` at the same time.
-If that question is not true, then flue will be false.
+If that question is not true, then flu will be false.

 Ternaries are being use A LOT these days because the save you a lot of time.